zajca/docker-containers/README.md

-# Elasticsearch Docker container with plugin
+# Docker containers for development

-Elasticsearch with the ICU plugin and czech hunspell dictionary
+#PHP
+#PHP for export
+#elasticsearch